ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 Execution headers have deterministic precedence: selected incoming headers, static source headers, effectful headers, then GraphQL transport-owned headers.
 Forwarding is case-insensitive.
 Transport headers cannot be configured or forwarded, and `forwardAllIncomingHeaders` remains an explicit opt-in.

+Automatic incoming-header propagation is currently provided by `QuickAdapter`.
+A custom transport can preserve the same behavior by calling `runtime.executeRequest(request, headers)`.
+Passing the runtime directly to Tapir, http4s, Play, or Pekko executes normally, but those adapters do not currently expose their request headers to gateway forwarding or tracing.

 ```scala
 trait Credentials { def token: UIO[String] }